FingerprintOptions

 Timeout semantics

 The timeout field is a global deadline for the entire collection pass.
-When the deadline fires, any signal that has not yet completed is recorded as absent (confidence: 'absent') rather than causing a failure.
-This means you always get a result — it may just have fewer signals.
+When the deadline fires, any signal that has not yet completed is recorded as absent (confidence: 'absent', sentinel: 'timeout') rather than causing a failure.
+This means you always get a result; it may just have fewer signals.

 Individual signal collectors also have internal safety-net timeouts that prevent a single slow API (such as a throttled AudioContext) from blocking all others.
 These internal timeouts are not user-configurable; the global timeout field controls the outer boundary.

-// Debug mode — raw values included (never use in production).
+const result9 = await getFingerprint({ bindings: ['hardware'] }); // Debug mode: raw values included (never use in production).

-const result5 = await getFingerprint({ debug: true });All options pass through to createCollector and getDeviceId as well.
+const result10 = await getFingerprint({ debug: true });All options pass through to createCollector and getDeviceId as well.